 In the Old Covenant period circumcision symbolized man’s need for cleansing of the heart.

-“And now, Israel, what does the LORD your God require of you, but to fear the LORD your God, to walk in all his ways, to love him, to serve the LORD your God with all your heart and with all your soul, and to keep the commandments and statutes of the LORD, which I am commanding you today for your good?
-Behold, to the LORD your God belong heaven and the heaven of heavens, the earth with all that is in it.
-Yet the LORD set his heart in love on your fathers and chose their offspring after them, you above all peoples, as you are this day.
-Circumcise therefore the foreskin of your heart, and be no longer stubborn.
-For the LORD your God is God of gods and Lord of lords, the great, the mighty, and the awesome God, who is not partial and takes no bribe.”
-(Deuteronomy 10:12-17 ESV)
+12 “Now, Israel, what does the LORD your God require from you, but to fear the LORD your God, to walk in all His ways and love Him, and to serve the LORD your God with all your heart and with all your soul, 13 and to keep the LORD’S commandments and His statutes which I am commanding you today for your good?
+14 Behold, to the LORD your God belong heaven and the highest heavens, the earth and all that is in it.
+15 Yet on your fathers did the LORD set His affection to love them, and He chose their descendants after them, even you above all peoples, as it is this day.
+16 So circumcise your heart, and stiffen your neck no longer.
+17 For the LORD your God is the God of gods and the Lord of lords, the great, the mighty, and the awesome God who does not show partiality nor take a bribe.
+Deuteronomy 10:12-17 (NASB)

 Circumcision was also the outward sign of the cleansing of sin that comes by faith in God.

-Look out for the dogs, look out for the evildoers, look out for those who mutilate the flesh.
-For we are the circumcision, who worship by the Spirit of God and glory in Christ Jesus and put no confidence in the flesh– (Philippians 3:2-3 ESV)
+2 Beware of the dogs, beware of the evil workers, beware of the false circumcision; 3 for we are the true circumcision, who worship in the Spirit of God and glory in Christ Jesus and put no confidence in the flesh, Philippians 3:2-3 (NASB)

 This spiritual circumcision takes place at salvation “by putting off the body of the sins of the flesh” (Romans 6:6; 2 Corinthians 5:17; Philippians 3:3; Titus 3:5).
 Christians are new creations and that wonderful work of God takes place when they are regenerated.
 In the Old Covenant this was outwardly symbolized by circumcision, but in the New Covenant, it is now baptism by water (Acts 2:38).